arnarg/codedbearder.com/content/posts/mainline-linux-on-tx3-mini.md

 ### More U-Boot stuff!?

-So on properly supported hardware U-Boot can load the MAC address from NAND flash or something fancy like that.
+So, on properly supported hardware U-Boot can load the MAC address from NAND flash or something fancy like that.
 But that's not how we roll around here!

 The reason this is a problem is that if U-Boot can't load the MAC address from hardware it will just say "fine!" and make up its own, on every single boot.
 If you don't reboot it very often or use a static IP address this might not be a problem but on every boot it will get a new DHCP lease.
 U-Boot no longer supports hardcoding it in the config, as MAC addresses are suppose to be globally unique, so lets work around that.